MBC 2 (Saudi TV channel)

 MBC 2 (Arabic: إم بي سي 2) is a free-to-air Saudi Arabian television channel owned by the media conglomerate MBC Group.
-Initially launched as "Channel 2", it originally broadcast a variety of films and TV programs subtitled in Arabic.
+It originally broadcast a variety of films and TV programs subtitled in Arabic.
 Following the launch of MBC 4, the channel shifted its focus exclusively to movies, specializing in American films subtitled in Arabic.
 It targets viewers across the Middle East and North Africa and is considered one of the most prominent movie channels in the region.

 MBC 2 primarily broadcasts Hollywood movies but occasionally features films from other countries, including British, Canadian, French, Korean, and others.
 The channel has secured long-term deals with major Hollywood studios, ensuring first-run rights and a steady stream of top box-office films.
 It mainly targets Arabic-speaking audiences, particularly young adults, and enjoys wide popularity among Arab viewers across the region.
 MBC 2 HD was launched on 1 July 2011, offering high-definition broadcasts of the channel's content.